Suraj-Chandola/code-splitting-in-react-using-webpack-and-react-router/README.md

-Code Splitting in React using Webapack
+Code Splitting in React using Webpack

 npm install
 npm start